sanchitchawla/animerecommender/README.md

-# animerecommender
+# Anime recommender
-Attempting to use recommendation algorithms on anime dataset
+Used KNN Algorithm to find similar animes and recommending it when inputted the anime ID or the name